OCDX/softwareEngFinalProj/requirements/FinalDoc.md

 - Update ERD with new data (Andrew)

-- Create a changelog for our next set of features
+- Create a changelog for our next set of features (Geoff)

 - Add tests for our new features (Jared)